jonataslaw/getx/README-es.md

 // go to next named route and remove all the previous routes until the predicate returns true.
 Get.offNamedUntil()

-//(This method is completely compatible with FlutterWeb, unlike the framework.
-"Platform.isAndroid")
+//Check in what platform the app is running GetPlatform.isAndroid
+GetPlatform.isIOS
+GetPlatform.isWeb

 // Equivalent to the method: MediaQuery.of(context).size.height, but they are immutable.
+Get.height
+Get.width

-If you need a changeable height/width (like browser windows that can be scaled) you will need to use context.height and context.width
+// If you need a changeable height/width (like browser windows that can be scaled) you will need to use context.
-GetPlatform.isAndroid/isIOS/isWeb...

-Get.height / Get.width
+Get.context.width
+Get.context.height

 // Gives the context of the screen in the foreground anywhere in your code.
 Get.context